SAIL-UA/okn-page/knowledge-graph-database.md

 This section covers how to work with knowledge graph databases.

+## Prerequisites

+Here are the tools used in the Knowledge Graph Database design and construction tasks:

+- **PostgreSQL**: A relational database used for storing the knowledge graph.
+Please refer to the official documentation for installation and usage: [PostgreSQL Official Documentation](https://www.postgresql.org/download/)
+- **pgAdmin 4**: A desktop administration tool for managing PostgreSQL databases.
+It provides an intuitive interface for performing database tasks such as querying, schema management, and database maintenance.
+The built-in ERD (Entity-Relationship Diagram) tool is used for visualizing and designing the database schema.

 ## Introduction

 In this project, all Knowledge Graph components are maintained within a PostgreSQL database.
 There are three key considerations that led to the decision to adopt PostgreSQL for managing the Knowledge Graph: